tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 structure in multiple conformations, and would like to be able to refit the one model into each state with minimal fuss.
-In this tutorial, we'll be using ISOLDE's adaptive distance restraints to maintain the local geometry of the model from 6mhz as we interactively re-fit it into the map from 6mhu.
+In this tutorial, we'll be using ISOLDE's adaptive distance restraints to maintain the local geometry of the model from 6mhz as we interactively re-fit it into the map from 6mhu. **(NOTE: this tutorial should be run BEFORE starting ISOLDE)**

  .. _6mhz: https://www.rcsb.org/structure/6mhz
  .. _EMD-1924: https://www.emdataresource.org/EMD-9124